-- 5.2 Show that this is tight.
-That is, give an example, that shows that the algorithm might use (almost) twice as many trucks as the optimum solution. - 6 Scheduling on related parallel machines (exercise 2.4 in [2]) In this problem, we consider a variant of the problem of scheduling on parallel machines so as to minimize the length of the schedule.
-Now each machine i has an associated speed s_i , and it takes t_j/s_i units of time to process job j on machine i.
-Assume that machines are numbered from 1 to m and ordered such that $s_1 \geq s_2 \geq \cdots \geq s_m$.
-We call these related machines. - 6.1 A ρ -relaxed decision procedure for a scheduling problem is an algorithm such that given an instance of the scheduling problem and a deadline D either produces a schedule of length at most $\rho \cdot D$ or correctly states that no schedule of length D is possible for the instance.
-Show that given a polynomial-time ρ -relaxed decision procedure for the problem of scheduling related machines, one can produce a ρ -approximation algorithm for the problem. - 6.2 Consider the following variant of the list scheduling algorithm, now for related machines.
-Given a deadline D, we label every job j with the slowest machine i such that the job could complete on that machine in time D; that is, $t_j/s_i \leq D$.
-If there is no such machine for a job j, it is clear that no schedule of length D is possible.
-If machine i becomes idle at a time D or later, it stops processing.
-If machine i becomes idle at a time before D, it takes the next job of label i that has not been processed, and starts processing it.
-If no job of label i is available, it looks for jobs of label i+1; if no jobs of label i+1 are available, it looks for jobs of label i+2, and so on.
-If no such jobs are available, it stops processing.
-If not all jobs are processed by this procedure, then the algorithm states that no schedule of length D is possible. - (a) Prove that if the algorithm returns a schedule then it is of length at most 2D. - (b) Prove that if if the algorithm states that no schedule of length D is possible, then $D < T^$, where T^ denotes the length/makespan of the optimal schedule. - (c) Prove that the algorithm is a polynomial-time 2-relaxed decision procedure. - 7 [] Longest processing time rule Prove that for any input where the processing time of each job is more than a third of the optimal makespan, LPT computes an optimal schedule. - 8 TSP with fixed start and endpoint In the traveling salesman problem with fixed start and endpoint we are given a start point s and an endpoint $t \neq s$.
+5 Tight example for LPT Give almost tight examples for the LPT algorithm for scheduling on parallel identical machines.
+That is, give an example showing that LPT can produce a schedule that is a factor (4/3 - 1/3m) from optimum.

+6 [] Longest processing time rule Prove that for any input where the processing time of each job is more than a third of the optimal makespan, LPT computes an optimal schedule.

+7 TSP with fixed start and endpoint In the traveling salesman problem with fixed start and endpoint we are given a start point s and an endpoint $t \neq s$.
 The salesman must still visit each city exactly once, but he now has to start in s and end in t.
 Give an approximation algorithm for this problem.
-Try to get an approximation factor better than 2. - 9 Bottleneck TSP In the metric bottleneck travelling salesman problem we have a complete graph with distances satisfying the triangle inequality, and we want to find a hamiltonian cycle such that the cost of the most costly edge in the cycle is minimized.
-The goal of this exercise is to give a 3-approximation algorithm for this problem. - 9.1 A bottleneck minimum spanning tree of a graph G is a spanning tree minimizing the heaviest edge used.
-Argue that it is possible to find an optimal bottleneck MST in polynomial time. - 9.2 Show that it is possible to construct a walk visiting all nodes in a bottleneck MST exactly once without shortcutting more than 2 consecutive nodes. - 9.3 Give a 3-approximation algorithm for bottleneck TSP (remember to prove that it is a 3-approximation algorithm). - 10 Asymmetric TSP Solve exercise 1.3 in [2].
+Try to get an approximation factor better than 2.

+8 Bottleneck TSP In the metric bottleneck travelling salesman problem we have a complete graph with distances satisfying the triangle inequality, and we want to find a hamiltonian cycle such that the cost of the most costly edge in the cycle is minimized.
+The goal of this exercise is to give a 3-approximation algorithm for this problem.

+- 8.1 A bottleneck minimum spanning tree of a graph G is a spanning tree minimizing the heaviest edge used.
+Argue that it is possible to find an optimal bottleneck MST in polynomial time. - 8.2 Show that it is possible to construct a walk visiting all nodes in a bottleneck MST exactly once without shortcutting more than 2 consecutive nodes. - 8.3 Give a 3-approximation algorithm for bottleneck TSP (remember to prove that it is a 3-approximation algorithm). - 9 Asymmetric TSP Solve exercise 1.3 in [2].